NextCenturyCorporation/VirtUE-sensing/README.md

 The `virtue-security stream` command will continue receiving messages until you force quit the command (`ctrl-c` or the Windows equivalent).

+# Running the Sensor Architecture - Docker Swarm

+On our AWS dev, test, and production machines, we run most of the API and related services on top of Docker Swarm.
+See the [running on docker swarm](swarm.md) instructions for more details.

 # Running the Sensing Architecture - Native

+The instructions for running natively are likely buggy - unless absolutely necessary, run the API locally via Docker.

 Running the Sensing architecture natively outside of Docker is cumbersome: